Migrate OPNsense to New Hardware using the Configuration Importer during Installation

 Once you enter the proper device, you should see the configuration loading.
 You will know it is working properly when you reach the end and you see all of your interfaces displayed with their assigned IP address ranges.

-I have noticed if you do not map the interfaces to valid interfaces the installer will default to the normal WAN/LAN interfaces.
-If you only see the WAN/LAN interfaces displayed you may have something wrong with your configuration (unless you only had those two interfaces configured on your old hardware).
+I have noticed if you do not correctly modify your configuration file, the installer will default to the default WAN/LAN interfaces.
+If you only see the WAN/LAN interfaces displayed you may have something wrong with your configuration (unless you only were only using those two interfaces on your old hardware).

 After choosing the default keyboard layout, you will see a menu which has an option called “Import Config”.
 Select it and press “Enter”.